School of Nursing

 Application due 12/1

-Northeastern's Direct Entry Nursing program allows you to use the degree and experience that you already have and leverage it into a master's degree in Nursing.
-You will earn a BSN following completion of the pre-licensure sigment of the program.
+Northeastern's On Campus Direct Entry Nursing program allows you to use the degree and experience that you already have and leverage it into a BSN and Master's degree in Nursing.

 - Beth Israel-Deaconess Medical Center

 - Boston Children's Hospital

 - Visiting Nurse Association of Boston